 I’ve been using Balm Balm Chamomile Floral Water like a toner – to remove the last traces of dirt after cleansing and make the skin ready for a facial oil.
 I have also used it as a spritz to reduce skin redness caused by breakouts.
 I am yet to try it on other skin irritations and see how it performs.

 Chamomile is well known for its soothing qualities so this floral water would be great for families but I am yet to test it fully to determine its true value.

-PHB’s Natural Eye Liner is an award-winning organic product which is Vegan, Cruelty Free and Halal.
-It’s great for sensitive skin and contact lense wearers as its water-resistant formula is gentle enough for the most sensitive eyes.
+PHB’s Natural Eye Liner is an award-winning organic product which is Vegan, Cruelty-Free and Halal.
+It’s great for sensitive skin and contact lens wearers as its water-resistant formula is gentle enough for the most sensitive eyes.

 I’ve been actually quite impressed with PHB’s Natural Pencil Eye Liner.
 It doesn’t add as much definition to the eyes as a black eye pencil so it’s great for daytime and more natural look.
 However, it still defines eyes well as its pigment is quite rich.
 It’s very smooth and easy to apply – you don’t have to press hard for the colour to show.

 What really impressed me was how amazingly resistant it was to smudging.
 Even after I rubbed my eyes, the colour was still there, almost intact.
 If you are looking for a long-lasting natural eyeliner this PHB eyeliner is well worth considering.